Financial Modeling Interview Questions

 #3 Construct the balance sheet

-Balance sheet is the next thing to build.
-Using the assumptions such as AR days, AP days and inventory days, balance sheet items like accounts receivable and inventory can be forecasted into the future.
+The balance sheet is the next thing to build.
+Using the assumptions such as AR days, AP days, and inventory days, balance sheet items like accounts receivable and inventory can be forecast into the future.

 #4 Build the supporting schedules